 2-3pm

-This session will help you, as a carer, discover support available through the Digital Resource for Carers, with a focus on tools to support your mental and emotional wellbeing.
-The platform is packed with valuable information to guide you through the challenges of caring.
+This session begins with showing you the support available through the Carer’s UK Digital Resource for Carers, with a focus on tools to support your mental and emotional wellbeing.
 Georgie will walk you through the site, highlight key resources, and answer any questions you have.

 Wednesday 8 October